-SQL, or Structured Query Language, is the command-and-control language for relational databases such as Microsoft SQL Server, Oracle, and MySQL.
-In modern web development, these databases are often used on the back end of web applications and content management systems written in PHP, ASP.NET or other scripting languages – meaning that both the content and behavior of many websites is built on data in a database server.
+SQL, or Structured Query Language, is the command-and-control language for relational databases such as Microsoft SQL Server, Oracle, IBM DB2 and MySQL.
+In modern web development, relational databases are a critical resource on the back end of web applications and content management systems written in PHP, .NET, Java EE, Hibernate, SQLite, or other scripting languages.

 Are you vulnerable to a SQL injection attack?

-One example is Havij, a tool that was developed by Iranian security professionals.
-Point it at a potential target and Havij probes the site to determine what type of database is in use.
-Using that knowledge, Havij then builds queries to probe characteristics of the database.
-Requiring little to no SQL expertise from the end user, Havij can potentially extract fields, tables, and sometimes even full data dumps from a target.
+Typically, these tools start by probing your site to determine what type of database is in use.
+With that knowledge, the program can build queries to examine the characteristics of the database.
+With little SQL expertise required from the end-user, the detection tool can potentially extract fields, tables, and sometimes even full data dumps from a target.

 Steps to prevent SQL injection attacks